mraiser/flow/README.md

 #### Enabling Java commands
 In order to run Libraries that contain commands written in Java, you will need to add data/botmanager, runtime/botmanager, runtime/peerbot, src/Startup.java, src/com, and src/org from Newbound (https://github.com/mraiser/newbound) to your Flow project.
+Since Java support is a feature that is disabled by default, you will have to compile flow with the `--features=java_runtime` flag.
+You will also need to make sure the JDK's libjvm library is in your `LD_LIBRARY_PATH`.

     mkdir bin
     cd src